cimt-unia/neuro_ai/LFP/README.md

 ### Procedure
 1. Configure matplotlib for high-DPI output and clean aesthetics.
 2. Load `.npy` arrays into memory.
-3. Verify signal dimensions, duration, and amplitude ranges.
+3. Verify signal dimensions and duration.
 4. Visualize raw signals to inspect baseline noise and gross artifacts.

 ---